cocadev/serenityApp/README.md

-# Serenity 🏵️
+# Serenity 🏵️ App

-## A React Native Music Player for Android and IOS
+## A ReactNative Music Player for Android and IOS

 A mobile music player focused on streaming from free sources.
 Built with Rich UI